pointtonull/balancebots/README.md

 Well.
 Because they are way too cool.
 So cool using them doesn't proove you understand concurrency!

-I am serious, in this implementation I am using a lower-level aproach to concurrency in which I use Locks, Ewents, Queues and Threats in their purest state.
+I am serious, in this implementation I am using a low-level approach to concurrency in which I use Locks, Events, Queues and Threads "by-hand".

-How simple would it be to use concurrent.Futures?, instead of reduce you can use any, returning the first camparation that matches the target.
+How simple would it be to use concurrent.Futures?, it would be just maping the instructions to a ThreadPool and, instead of `reduce`, using `any` to close the pool as soon as the first bot finds the target.

+- Would it be cheating? *NO*
+- Would it be challenging? *NO*

 ## Dependencies

 - It should run with Python2.+ and Python3+ (use Python3, please)
-- It doesn't have external dependences
+- It doesn't have external dependences (they would be in requirement.txt if any)

 ## How to build/run